TCaldato/portfolio1-metal/README.md

 - **Issues and Bugs**
   The developer ran into several issues during the development of the website, with the noteworthy ones listed below along with solutions.
   - Header Bug - A bug was found in the header when adjusting pages for responsive view on screens less than 950px wide.
 The header didn't cover the entire width, leaving a white background behind.
 After checking the header code and finding no issue, I proceeded to check the CSS code after the heading.
 I discovered that the problem was caused by the width of the first image in the first section.
 I fixed the problem by setting the width to 1200px.
-  - Back-to-top Button Bug - A bug was found in the Back-to-top Button, which was not appearing at all.
+  - Back-to-top Button Issue - A bug was found in the Back-to-top Button, which was not appearing at all.
 The code used for the button was taken from [W3Schools](https://www.w3schools.com/#gsc.tab=0) which included JavaScript.
 I realize that similar to CSS, JavaScript has to be linked to an HTML page so, researching on the same website, I found how to link the script.js to index.html.
 Using <script src="./script.js"></script> resolves the issue.
   - Centralizing the Form - There was a bug when attempting to center the form on the Sign Up page, which occurred when making the page responsive.
 During a mentoring session with Owonikoko Oluwaseun, we found a solution on the [HubSpot](https://blog.hubspot.com/website/center-div-css) website using CSS properties such as position: absolute; left: 50%; top: 50%; transform: translateY(-50%) translateX(-50%); the issue was successfully resolved.

 - **Validator Testing**